-Vocational Education Officer plays a key role in the organisation and management of school based traineeships and apprenticeships.
+Industry Liaison Officer plays a key role in the organisation and management of school based traineeships and apprenticeships.

 In addition, a number of external services are also available.
-These include:
+These include but are not exclusive to:

-Advisory Education Queensland staff for ASD, behaviour and learning difficulties; Child Youth Mental Health Service, Department of Child Protection, and Police.
+- Advisory Education Queensland staff for ASD, behaviour and learning difficulties

+- Child Youth Mental Health Service

+- Department of Child Protection

+- Police.